The Short Answer

-This is unfortunate, because there is a simple, affordable, and non-invasive solution to the diminishing electrical energy in your body, known as Dermacycling!
+This is unfortunate because there is a simple, affordable, and non-invasive solution to the diminishing electrical energy in your body.
+This is known as dermacycling!
 By using a dermacycling machine, Bare Skin Spa is able to use 100% electrical frequencies that mimic your body's electrical signals, stimulating a natural healing that reaps breathtaking results!

 Below is a real client of Bare Skin Spa.
 The individual was treated right here in our Soldotna location and achieved these results after only 5 treatments!

-Below is another client of bare skin spas, that showcases the results that are possible after 20 treatments!
+Below is another client's results that showcase what is possible after 20 treatments!

 If you suffer from stretch marks, sagging, or discoloration and are looking for a non-invasive, pain-free solution right here on the Kenai Peninsula, give Bare Skin Spa a call to book your appointment today!

 Summer in Alaska is breathtaking, there’s no doubting that.
 However, in the land of the Midnight Sun, we as Alaskans owe it to ourselves to be sure we are properly educated on its effects.